haddocking/whiscy/README.md

 ```

 #### 1.1.4.
 WHISCY
-Then, the next step is to clone the repository
+Then, the next step is to clone thise repository:

 ```bash
 git clone https://github.com/haddocking/whiscy.git